aclark4life/python-packages-doc/README.rst

 Soon after that, a fun
-(but crude) package ratings system was added; and folks have been favoriting packages ever since (some are even cheating!)
+(but crude) package ratings system was added; and folks have been favoriting packages ever since (and some are even cheating!)

 Finally, in addition to the Python Package
 Index, we also query (and cache) the following sites for package information: